-In this post, I endeavour to demonstrate how Singh’s BRM can assist you in planning of Business process improvement initiative.
-I think, the key benefit is that it helps you to paint big picture of enterprise.
+In this post, I endeavour to demonstrate how Singh’s BRM can assist you in the planning of the Business process improvement initiative.
+I think the key benefit is that it helps you to paint a big picture of the enterprise.
 Further, it assists in breaking silos and align business initiatives with strategy.

 Business leaders, Business/Management consultants, Information Systems professionals may find this post useful.

-Referring to Singh’s BR model, I suggest undertaking following planning activities for Business Process Improvement project:
+Referring to Singh’s BR model, I suggest undertaking the following planning activities for Business Process Improvement project: